jpamata/jpamata.github.io/_posts/2017-11-01-the-gap-months-gearing-up-for-the-job-market.md

 <h3>December</h3>
 <p align="justify">On December, I will start tackling algorithms.
 Starting with the Udacity course on technical interviews and doing the exercises from the Problem Solving with Algorithms and Data Structures using Python online book.
 I will start with some warmup challenges as well on HackerRank and a bunch of easy problems from URI, which fortunately for me has a huge stack of easy problems (at least compared to HackerRank and codewars).
 I will start using Anki for chunking in fundamental knowledge; review some basic Networking, OS, OOP, and Java-specific questions.</p>
 <h3>January</h3>
 <p align="justify">January will be about polishing my projects and preparing myself for a discussion of em.
-Nonetheless, the focus for this month is on getting better at algorithmic challenges.</p>
+Nonetheless, the focus for this month is on getting better at algorithmic challenges.
+While doing this, I will start looking for jobs.</p>

 <h2>Retrospective</h2>
 <hr>